Ethnic groups in Central America

 The inhabitants of Central America represent a variety of ancestries, ethnic groups, and races, making the region one of the most diverse in the world.
-Several of the countries have a predominance of mixed Amerindian–European, or mestizo, population, while a minority are more inhabited by those of greater European or Black African ancestry.
+Biologically the whole population is the result of mixed Amerindian–European-African, although the cultural classification consist to self-identified as mestizo, while others trend to self-identified as European ancestry.
 Asian and mixed race Afro-Amerindian minorities are also identified regularly.
-People with mestizo ancestry are the largest single group, and along with people of greater European ancestry, comprise approximately 80% of the population, or even more.
+People with mestizo ancestry are the largest single group, and along with people who claim having a greater European ancestry, comprise approximately 80% of the population, or even more.

 In 2007, Central America had a population of approximately 40 million persons within an area of 523,780 km2, yielding an overall density of 77.3 inhabitants/km2 that is not distributed evenly.
 For example, Belize is larger than El Salvador in area by 1,924 km2, but El Salvador has 30 times the population of Belize.
-Similarly, the population of Costa Rica is greater than that of Panama, while Panama is greater in area.
-Guatemala has the largest population with 13.2 million, followed by Honduras at 7.8 million.
+Similarly, the population of Panama is greater than that of Costa Rica, while Panama is greater in area.
+Guatemala has the largest population with 18.41 million, followed by Honduras 11.01 million.